gogins/csound-ac/README.md

 6.  ac_reaper, a utility that supports doing algorithmic composition within the Reaper digital audio workstation, using Python ReaScripts.

-Currently, CsoundAC is supported on macOS and Linux.
+Currently, CsoundAC is developed and tested on macOS, and built and released on macOS, Linux, and Windows.

 Please log any bug reports or requests for enhancements at https://github.com/gogins/csound-ac/issues.

-## Changes

-See https://github.com/gogins/csound-ac/commits/develop for the commit log.

 ## Using

-CsoundAC can be used both as a C++ library, as a Python extension module, and as a WebAssembly kodue.
+CsoundAC can be used as a C++ library, as a Python extension module, and (in the csound-wasm project) as a WebAssembly module.
 Python is easier to use, but C++ offers considerably more power and speed.
 The WebAssembly build of CsoundAC in [csound-wasm](https://github.com/gogins/csound-wasm) has the same power as the C++ library and somewhat less speed.

 Examples (some of which can also serve as tests) for the various aspects of csound-ac are maintained in my separate